MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M10_Managing_technical_debt_with_SonarQube_and_Azure_DevOps.md

 1. Switch to the web browser window displaying the **SonarExamples** pane in the Azure DevOps portal.
 Go to **Project settings** and change **Visibility** to private and **Save**.

-    > **Note**: We need to change because we have pipelines enabled only for private projects.
+    > **Note**: This need to be done if you followed the steps in Mod 00 to setup a parallel job for private projects only and your organization currently has no jobs available for public project.

 #### Task 2: Create a pipeline by using the YAML editor